kachkacha/Music_Advisor/README.md

 for running the program do the following

-go to the executable jar file directory : cd out/artifacts/Music_Advisor_Music_Advisor_task_main_jar/
+execute following to go to the jar file directory : cd out/artifacts/Music_Advisor_Music_Advisor_task_main_jar/

 and execute the following command :